gabriel-bronfman/machina_hw/README.md

 ## Objective
 The goal of This project is to build a ROS2 network that collects data from 3-DOF sensors and makes the filtered data available as a ROS service and topic.
 Since we cannot send a real sensor to all of our applicants, we made a simple simulator (sensor.py) that mimics the behavior of a real sensor but with random data.
-- The first task is to make a costume service for 3-DOF sensor
+- The first task is to make a custom service for 3-DOF sensor
 - The second task is to make a ROS2 service server that continuously reads data from the sensor and has the latest filter data available for the client service that you make.
-- Finally, please make a simple client that calls two of these services and publishes them a topic with 500Hz.
+- Finally, please make a simple client that calls two of these services and publishes them to a topic at 500Hz.
 Please keep in mind that your service servers can run slower than 500Hz.
 - You can define a second server in the simulator to modify the code and run two at the same time.
 - You can check the example.py to see how to make calls to the sensor